 A campaign targets the contacts for prospects, leads, opportunities, and customers that have been selected to participate in the campaign.
-In Microsoft Dynamics 365 for Finance and Operations, you can create several types of campaigns, such as telemarketing, mailing, and email campaigns, to maximize your customer potential.
+In Supply Chain Management, you can create several types of campaigns, such as telemarketing, mailing, and email campaigns, to maximize your customer potential.
 As your campaign progresses and you receive positive responses, you can begin the sales process with those recipients who have responded positively to the campaign.

 You use the sales functionality to create quotations, up-sell and cross-sell to new and existing customers, create sales orders, and create sales invoices for customers.
 The following process flow shows the business process for sales.

 You create sales quotations to present customers an offer of the goods or services that you will be providing.
 A customer might request a quotation, or you might create a quotation in response to a request from a potential or existing customer.
 When the customer approves the sales quotation, you can convert it to a sales order.